oscarmmi/VanHack/EnglishVerification/PreparationVideo.md

 * ### What field of development do you like most, or do you think it is the most exciting?

 I have always worked as a web developer, I have worked as backend/frontend or full-stack; and I really enjoy doing my job, but I think in the future I would love to have the chance to prove myself as an ML developer or maybe an AI developer.
-I truly believe that is the future and I would love to be part of that future, and it doesn’t matter how hard it can be, I would love to show the world how I am able to do it.
+I truly believe that it is the future and I would love to be part of that future, and it doesn’t matter how hard it can be, I would love to show the world how I am able to do it.